pietervdvn/MapComplete/Docs/URL_Parameters.md

 The initial/current longitude of the app

-This documentation is defined in the source code at [InitialMapPositioning.ts](/src/Logic/Actors/InitialMapPositioning.ts#L37)
+This documentation is defined in the source code at [InitialMapPositioning.ts](/src/Logic/Actors/InitialMapPositioning.ts#L39)

 The default value is _0_

-## oauth_token

-Used to complete the login

-This documentation is defined in the source code at [ThemeViewState.ts](/src/Models/ThemeViewState.ts#L189)

-No default value set

 ## layer-public_bookcase